ethereum-optimism/design-docs/plasma-mode.md

 If a commitment is marked as invalid, we have to reorg the L2 chain, therfore finality in Plasma Mode is about tracking when commitments finalize.

 To implement finality, we track commitments (even skipped or invalid commitments in order).
-When the derivation pipeline has advanced to the point where the commitment status changes from `OptimisticOK` to `ConfirmedValid` or `ConfirmedInvalid`, we record the L1 block in which that occurred.
+When the derivation pipeline has advanced to the point where the commitment status changes from `AssumedValid` to `ConfirmedValid` or `ConfirmedInvalid`, we record the L1 block in which that occurred.
 We then wait for that L1 block to be finalized.
 Once that L1 block has been finalized, the commitment status can never change.
 The L1 block in which the commitment status became unchangeable is then passed as a finalized block to the L2 Finality controller.
 L2 blocks which are fully derived from a block below that L1 block can be finalized.